What is a linear regression analysis?

 In linear regression, a straight line is drawn through the data.
 This straight line should represent all points as good as possible.
 If the points are distributed in a non-linear way, the straight line cannot fulfill this task.

-In the upper left graph, there is a linear relationship between the dependent and the independent variable, here the regression line can be meaningfully put in.
+In the upper left graph, there is a linear relationship between the dependent and the independent variable, hence the regression line can be meaningfully put in.
 In the right graph you can see that there is a clearly non-linear relationship between the dependent and the independent variable.
 Therefore it is not possible to put the regression line through the points in a meaningful way.
-Since this is not possible, the coefficients cannot be meaningfully interpreted by the regression model or there could be errors in the prediction that are greater than thought.
+For that reason, the coefficients cannot be meaningfully interpreted by the regression model and there could be errors in the prediction that are greater than thought.

 Therefore it is important to check beforehand, whether a linear relationship between the dependent variable and each of the independent variables exists.
 This is usually checked graphically.